 Her degrees include a Bachelor of Science in Communication and a Masters of Landscape Architecture from Cornell University.

 Katie has a passion for introducing gardening to kids.
-She has been a part of her kids' elementary school's garden.
-She headed a team to design and build the garden.
+She has been a part of several elementary school's gardens and outdoor classrooms.
+She collaborated on teams to design and build the outdoor spaces.